nicocrm/aqueduct-sync/README.md

     // take action with the received record.
     // if this function returns a string, it will be interpreted as the name
     // of a pipe to run the flow (inbound sync) for
+    // if it returns a number, the record will be re-processed after that many seconds (using a
+    // "reread" event)
     // a given pipe will be triggered only once per invocation of the faucet }
 }